 To comply with this checkpoint, you must meet all of the following techniques.

-- Make content accessible: Make the applet's or object's user interface programming and content directly accessible.
+, applet or object user interface and content directly accessible.

 Required unit tests for an applet or other non-Flash/Flex object

 The accessibility requirements for Adobe® Flash® and Flex® content have been incorporated into the Web accessibility checklist, so only follow the Flash techniques in each checkpoint.

 Note: The examples presented in the techniques are not exhaustive.
 They are meant to illustrate the spirit of this checkpoint.

 To comply with this technique, you must implement the required Flash techniques and examples listed in the other Web accessibility checkpoints.
 You can also comply with this checkpoint if an accessible alternative to the Flash content is provided.

 Required unit tests for Flash development technique 1

 Perform the following unit tests using a Web syntax analysis tool or a screen reader.